velajua/pytest_maker/README.md

 ```

 ### YAML Input File
 The YAML input file should contain a dictionary with one key-value pair per test case.
-The key should be of the format function_name$test_case_name, where function_name is the name of the Python function to test and test_case_name is a descriptive name for the test case.
+The key should be of the format <function_name>$<test_case_name>, where <function_name> is the name of the Python function to test and <test_case_name> is a descriptive name for the test case.
 The value should be a dictionary with keys beginning with "arg" representing the arguments to pass to the function and a "expected" key representing the expected output of the function.
 An optional "output_type" key can be used to specify the type of the expected output.

 Here's an example input.yaml file: